 Excess Scholarship Tax will be reported to the student on a 1042-S – Foreign Person’s U.S. Source Income Subject to Withholding Statement.
 Brown University is also required to report the excess to the Internal Revenue Service (IRS) on Form 1042-S. International students who receive taxable income while in the United States may need to file a 1040NR or a 1040NR-EZ.
 Please visit the IRS website for details.

-Visit the taxation resources available at Taxes or Sprintax Calculus.
+Visit the taxation resources available at Taxes, or sprintax-calculus-instructions.

-Contact [email protected] or [email protected] with questions about taxation or Sprintax Calculus.
+Contact [email protected] or [email protected] with questions about taxation or Sprintax requirements.

 Contact [email protected] with student account questions.